Graduate School Bulletin

 B. Research Projects

-Each student carries out individual research projects, commonly with two or more faculty members, as part of the requirements leading up to the Ph.D. qualifying exam.
+Each student carries out individual research projects with one or more faculty members, as part of the requirements leading up to the Ph.D. qualifying exam.
 The requirements for each of these projects are determined by the individual professors with whom the research is carried out.
-When working on such a project, students register for either GEO 590 or GEO 599 Research, after consultation with the appropriate professor.
-A student who has completed an M.S. thesis before arriving at Stony Brook will generally complete only one research project before the preliminary exam.
+When working on such a project, students register for either GEO 590 or GEO 599 Research.

 C. Ph.D.
 Preliminary Examination

-All graduate students must register for GEO 600, Practicum in Teaching, at least once, as outlined in Course Requirements on the preceding page.
+All graduate students must satisfactorily complete GEO 600, Practicum in Teaching, at least once.

-The student makes a public presentation of the major results of the thesis.
-There is then a closed session, during which the student is examined primarily, but not exclusively, on the dissertation topic.
-The committee has the option of voting to accept the thesis, reject it, or accept it with revisions.
-If the thesis is accepted with required revisions, the committee will decide the mechanism for determining compliance with its requirements.
-Voting is by majority.
+The student makes a public presentation of the major results of their dissertation.
+The defense is followed by a closed session, during which the student is examined primarily, but not exclusively, on the dissertation topic.

 Requirements for the M.S.
 Degree with Thesis in Geosciences

 The M.S. in Geosciences with thesis is typically a nonterminal degree completed by some students before seeking Ph.D. candidacy.
-All requirements for the M.S. degree must be completed within a period of three years after entry.
+In addition to the Graduate School minimum requirements, the MS degree in Geosciences (with thesis) must be completed within a period of three years after entry.
 There are no residence or language requirements.

 A. Course Requirements

 The non-thesis M.S. with a concentration in Hydrogeology requires a total of 30 credits.
-Of these 30 credits, at least 21 credits must be in the required and approved courses and at least six credits must be in approved research.
-A minimum overall grade point average of B is required.
-Students are required to complete the four core courses in category A; one course from category B (if a student is deficient in either writing or communication skills, computer programming, or statistics); and one, two, or three courses from category C. There are no residence or language requirements.
+Of these 30 credits, at least 21 credits must be from category A; category B (if a student is deficient in either writing or communication skills, computer programming, or statistics); and category C. There are no residence or language requirements.

 • GEO 515 Geohydrology